torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 | `"UNNEST":` | Array-valued expression | no unnest |

 Some requirements:
-* Every item must have a unique `AS` property value.
+* Every item must have an effective unique `AS` property value.
+If the `AS` property is missing in the `FROM` clause, it will be derived from `COLLECTION`.
 * The first item in the array serves only to alias the default database; it can't have a `JOIN`,  `ON` or `UNNEST` property.
 * The subsequent items _must_ either be joins or unnests.
 * In a join: